Signs Of Xanax Abuse

 • Isolation

-Xanax is often abused alongside other drugs, primarily Opioids and alcohol.
+Xanax is often abused alongside other drugs, primarily opioids and alcohol.
 Combining Xanax with other substances can result in serious side effects, like respiratory arrest, coma and even death.
 Symptoms of abuse will vary by person depending on the combination of drugs taken.

 The Dangers Of Xanax